elephantscale/HI-labs/hadoop-admin/yarn/README.txt

 == STEP 3) Java setup

   Install Java if you don't have it.
 Hadoop will work with many version, here is the list http://wiki.apache.org/hadoop/HadoopJavaVersions
+  If you have a local java install on the image, it is better to install in a standard way, like so sudo yum install java-1.7.0-openjdk

   Make sure your JAVA_HOME is set
   You may need it to work in all accounts, for example, using this command sudo -i